Mole Tunnel Math: How Much Damage Is Really Happening Under Your Lawn?

-• Moleology Law 1: moles dig tunnels which are essential for gathering food and survival.
+• Moleology Law 1: Moles dig tunnels to find food and survive.

-• Moleology Law 2: moles push the dirt from digging tunnels to the surface to form mounds.
+• Moleology Law 2: Moles push the displaced soil to the surface, creating molehills.

 The photo below shows the backyard lawn area of a property with recent mole activity.
 The lawn is approximately 15 feet wide and 50 feet long with a total area of approximately 750 square feet.